-What is Knowledge Management?
+What Is Knowledge Management?
+A Complete Guide

 Knowledge Management (KM) is a systematic approach that empowers organizations to capture, organize, and leverage knowledge, enhancing productivity and decision-making.
-It involves identifying, generating, storing, and distributing knowledge assets, ensuring that employees can access and apply necessary information when required.
+It involves identifying, generating, storing, and distributing knowledge assets, ensuring that employees can access and apply the necessary information when required.

-What is the Purpose of Knowledge Management?
+What Is the Purpose of Knowledge Management?

 The purpose of knowledge management is to systematically handle and utilize the knowledge within an organization to enhance its efficiency, productivity, and overall performance.
 By implementing KM, organizations aim to:

-- Facilitate Decision-Making: KM provides a structured approach to capturing and organizing valuable information, ensuring employees access the right knowledge at the right time.
+- Facilitate decision-making: KM provides a structured approach to capturing and organizing valuable information, ensuring employees access the right knowledge at the right time.

-- Promote Innovation: KM fosters a culture of continuous learning and knowledge sharing.
+- Promote innovation: KM fosters a culture of continuous learning and knowledge sharing.
 By facilitating the exchange of ideas and experiences, organizations can drive innovation and stay competitive in their respective industries.

-- Preserve Institutional Knowledge: KM helps capture and retain critical knowledge, especially from departing employees, ensuring that valuable insights and expertise are preserved over time.
+- Preserve institutional knowledge: KM helps capture and retain critical knowledge, especially from departing employees, ensuring that valuable insights and expertise are preserved over time.

-- Support Learning and Development: Knowledge management contributes to employee growth by providing access to training materials, best practices, and lessons learned.
+- Support learning and development: Knowledge management contributes to employee growth by providing access to training materials, best practices, and lessons learned.

 Types of Knowledge

-Explicit and Tacit Knowledge
+Explicit, Implicit, and Tacit Knowledge

 Structured and Unstructured Knowledge